-- If the committee intends to refuse a termination request, it must give the applicant an opportunity to appear before it and present her reasoning for the request.
+- If the committee intends to refuse a termination request, it must give the applicant an opportunity to appear before it and explain to her why it was refused.

 - If the committee refuses the request for termination of pregnancy, the applicant may contact a committee within a different medical institution (a new referral fee must be paid if a new committee is contacted).

 The Process for Girls Under the Age of 19